Crystal Sparkle - Origin Story

 Timeline:

-For context, the only entity with more likes on all of Sora is Jake Paul at 2.6 million.
-Crystal Sparkle - a fictional character who doesn’t exist - has more likes than Sam Altman (1.4 million), the CEO of the company that built the platform.
+For context, the only entity with more likes on all of Sora was Jake Paul at 2.6 million.
+Crystal Sparkle - a fictional character who doesn’t exist - finished with more likes than Sam Altman (1.4 million), the CEO of the company that built the platform.

-She was projected to become the #1 most-liked entity on Sora within nine months of her creation.
-Sadly, the platform will shut down before she can reach that milestone.
+She was on pace to become the #1 most-liked entity on Sora within a year of her creation, but the platform shut down before she could reach that milestone.

 The Sudden End